tnichols217/notes/APBiology/6/Notes/Bell Ringer/1 - Prokaryotic Gene Regulation.md

 >> 2. What is the effect of the inducer on the repressor?
 Why is it called an inducer?
 >>	- The inducer malforms the active site of the repressor, deactivating the repressor and removing it from the operator
 >> 3. Is this an inducible or a repressible operon?
 Justify your answer.
->> 	- This is a repressible operon, as the repressor is bound to the operator by default, and only deactivated when the inducer is present
+>> 	- This is a inducible operon, as the repressor is bound to the operator by default, and only deactivated when the inducer is present

 > [!col]
 >> [!col-md]